Application International Students Program Format Tuition & Fees Once Admitted

 I am an international student.
 Does the certificate support student visas?

-This certificate does not qualify for an I-20 visa.
-For information on eligible programs, see PCE's International Student Eligibility.
+No. This program is not eligible for an I-20 visa.
+For information on visa-eligible programs, visit PCE's International Student Eligibility.

 What are the English language proficiency requirements for this program?